|In-state Tuition (per semester hour, unless noted)||$188.58*|

 - Tarletonâ€™s vision is to become the premier student-focused university in Texas and beyond.

 - Ranks in the top 25 percent of Texas universities with a six-year graduation rate and bottom 25 percent for tuition and fees, according to the Texas Higher Education Coordinating Board.

 Founded as John Tarleton College in 1899, the university has blossomed into the ideal model of size and scope.
-Featuring cutting-edge academic facilities and faculty with extensive professional and industry experience, Tarleton provides students with teacher interaction and individual attention generally associated with smaller colleges.
+Featuring cutting-edge academic facilities and faculty with extensive professional and industry experience, Tarleton provides students with professorial interaction and individual attention generally associated with smaller colleges.